Studying at Bard with members of Sō Percussion

 Admission Info: Bard Admissions

-In 2011, Sō Percussion started an intensive and elite undergraduate double-degree program in percussion performance at the Bard College Conservatory of Music.
+Since 2011, members of Sō Percussion have conducted an intensive and elite undergraduate double-degree program in percussion performance at the Bard College Conservatory of Music.
+Currently, Eric Cha-Beach and Jason Treuting are directors of the program.
 Our course of study places emphasis on chamber music as a tool for creating thoughtful, well-rounded musicians.
-This focus includes both all-percussion and mixed ensembles.
-Students will study with the members of Sō Percussion in addition to an exciting roster of other teachers.

 Students will have opportunities to explore music outside of the western tradition, most notably Gamelan, and to work closely with the John Cage Trust.
 All of this exists within the framework of a 5-year double-degree program at one of the finest liberal arts institutions in the world, where the student chooses another discipline to pair a Bachelor of Arts with the Bachelor of Music degree.